Jejugo/venturus-app/README.md

 * First of all, to run the application it's only necessary to have **NodeJs** Installed and run *npm start*.
 * I have done some testing using Jest but didn't have much time testing the components so I did just 2 simples tests.
 To run them just use *npm test*
 * To make the table work you also have to run the server under the /server folder.
 Then you just need to run *node app.js*
+* To create the Ride and Days of The Week Mock Up I used a MongoDb cloud server so we can use persistent data across the application.
+It's on mlab plataform so It is not necessary to run any sort of container or mongodb per se.
+It's already connected
 * The project, as already mentioned was developed using CSS only with the help of SASS.
 It has already been compiled and it's ready to use.
 * The project was developed using Redux to hold the user information across the entire application
 * Routing was already used on /home, /users and /user/new routes.